chironto2/Cstyle-a_clothing_web-/README.md

 Cstyle – A Modern E-Commerce Webstore for Fashion Project Description

-Cstyle is a modern, AI-powered clothing webstore built using Next.js, TypeScript, and MongoDB.
+Cstyle is a modern clothing webstore built using Next.js, TypeScript, and MongoDB.
 The platform features a sleek user interface, a fully functional admin dashboard, and smart features designed to deliver a smooth online shopping experience.

 This project represents a complete fashion e-commerce solution—from product management to order handling—all built with clean architecture and scalable technologies.